-How does the Plivo Client SDK interact with other Plivo APIs?
+How does a Plivo client SDK interact with Plivo APIs?

-Plivo SDK is used to add voice functionality to client applications on mobile devices and through web browsers.
-Plivo’s APIs and XML are used to control calls on the server-side.
-Both interact with each other and work in tandem.
-Plivo’s APIs and XML are needed to control the SDK calls (for example: playing text to speech, recording a call, etc).
+You can use a Plivo client SDK to add voice functionality to client applications on mobile devices and through web browsers.
+Plivo’s APIs and XML code control calls on the server side.
+The two sides interact with each other and work in tandem — Plivo’s APIs and XML elements control SDK calls for actions such as playing text to speech and recording a call.

-How do I get started with Client SDKs?
+How do I get started with Plivo client SDKs?

-Plivo Client makes it easy to use a web browser or mobile device to send and receive voice calls using two-way audio streaming over a data connection.
+Plivo client SDKs makes it easy to use a web browser or mobile device to send and receive voice calls using two-way audio streaming over a data connection.

-Can I make calls to SIP endpoints using Plivo Client SDK?
+Can I make calls to SIP endpoints using Plivo client SDKs?

-Can I make calls to traditional phone numbers using the Plivo Client SDK?
+Can I make calls to traditional phone numbers using the Plivo client SDKs?

 Yes.
-Plivo Client acts like any other phone that works with Plivo.
-It can connect to any existing phone number using the same Plivo XML.
-For more information, read this article: Plivo’s Geo-Permissions to Manage Outbound Calls Effectively.
+Applications written using Plivo client SDKs act like any phone that works with Plivo.
+They can connect to any existing phone number using the same Plivo XML.

-SIP headers (also called SIP fields or extra headers) are a function of SIP.
-These headers help convey message attributes to ensure that information packets travel along the correct path when communicating between devices that exist on separate networks.
+SIP headers (also called SIP fields or extra headers) carry message attributes to ensure that data packets travel along the correct path when communicating between devices on separate networks.

 SIP headers are present for every HTTP request made by an outbound call.
 They can be categorized into four main types: record route headers, route headers, via headers, and contact headers.
-SIP headers are similar to HTTP header fields and always use the following format:
+SIP headers are similar to HTTP header fields and always use the format

 - “Yourfield” must start with an uppercase letter.
 Other characters must be in lowercase.

-- The header value should have a maximum length of 48 characters
+- The header value can have a maximum length of 48 characters.

-The header name-value pairs that do not follow the above rules will not be sent by Plivo.
+Header name-value pairs that don't follow these rules will not be sent by Plivo.

-Will the ‘onLogout’ event be triggered without explicitly calling the logout API?
+Can the onLogout event be triggered without explicitly calling the logout API?

 What is DSCP used for?

-How do I minimize echo and background noise while making calls using the SDK?
+How do I minimize echo and background noise while making calls using Browser SDK?

-Please use the “sendQualityFeedback” API to report audio and network-related issues directly to Plivo.
-We will constantly monitor all feedback and take appropriate action as necessary from our end.
+Please use the submitCallQualityFeedback method to report audio and network-related issues to Plivo.
+We monitor all feedback and will take appropriate action.

 How do I hang up a call on a page reload or refresh?